Swarthon/ImaginationQuest/README.md

 ImaginationQuest
 =========

 ImaginationQuest is a Role-Playing Game written in Qt.
 Be who you want.
-Dicover a new map.
+Discover a new map.
 This game does not require any graphic card because all you need is your imagination.

 Download
 --------